Movies

 Jack Quaid and in Plus One.
 Courtesy of RLJE Films.

 The rom-com works best when it's character-driven and has a fresh perspective, both of which Plus One has.
-However, it also helps that the movie is so incredibly funny and filled with sharp one-liners delivered with precision by Maya Erskine and Jack Quaid.
+However, it also helps that the movie is so incredibly and filled with sharp one-liners delivered with precision by and Jack Quaid.
 But it's Erskine who really steals the show with one great sarcastic quip after another.

 “I cried… but I cry every day, so it doesn't mean anything”